Restaurant Break-Even Formula (In Dollars and In Covers)

 Break-even in covers: $40,750 ÷ $18.24 = 2,234 covers/month

-That is about 74 covers/day.
-If the operation does 110 covers on a typical weekday and 220 on a typical Friday/Saturday, the break-even gets hit before lunch on the last Wednesday of the month.
-Anything past that is contribution to net margin.
+That’s about 74 covers/day.
+Say this place does 110 covers on a typical weekday and 220 on a typical Friday or Saturday.
+The break-even gets hit before lunch on the last Wednesday of the month.
+Everything past that point is contribution to net margin.
+That’s the part you actually get to keep.

 The cover gap: how to read “1,847 covers” #

-A break-even cover number means very different things depending on your hours and seating.
+The same break-even cover number can mean two completely different things depending on your hours and your seats.
+Here’s what I mean.

 45-seat dining room, dinner only, Tue-Sat (20 service days/month):